wamaithaNyamu/backendTaskHorizontLabs/README.md

 The response from the api is:
 - data : (array) should contain all the numbers that are palindromes or primes or that are palindromes and primes at the same time based on the feature parameter.
-- timeOfExecution :(float) time of how long it took to get the results
+- timeOfExecution :(float in milliseconds) time of how long it took to get the results